Rave Cinemas: Amenities and features

 In addition, large auditoriums often feature two-floor exits with central seating for patrons with physical disabilities and elevator access.
-Several of the theaters are also equipped with Real D 3D cinema systems.
+Several of the theaters are also equipped with Real D 3D theater systems.
 Each newly opened building is completely digital in picture and sound.

 Properties acquired from National Amusements may not have all of the features or designs listed above.

 Rave and Christie Digital

-In June 2006, Rave Motion Pictures announced a partnership with Christie/AIX to install 445 digital cinema systems in its theaters.
+In June 2006, Rave Motion Pictures announced a partnership with Christie/AIX to install 445 digital theater systems in its theaters.
 Several Rave theaters (including theaters in Peoria, Illinois and Huntsville, Alabama) already have Christie systems installed; a full conversion of existing theaters was completed in August 2007.

 When Rave Cinemas acquired some theaters from National Amusements in late 2009 and early 2010, they used Barco projectors instead of Christie.
 With Rave Cinemas now owned by Cinemark, the Christie projectors will be removed and replaced with Barco projectors.
 At AMC Theatres, the Christie projectors (Barco projectors at Grove City 14) were removed and replaced by Sony 4K Digital Cinema except for the largest screens.
 At Carmike in Hickory Creek, Texas, the Christie projectors will be kept.
 At Carmike in Louisville, Kentucky and Voorhees, New Jersey, the Barco projectors will be removed and replaced with Christie.